1. Purpose of Procedures

 5.5 Providing facilities to enable the storage of research data and materials in a manner which enables continued accessibility over time by authorised individuals.

 5.6 Providing storage space for research data and materials and related records that meets security and confidentiality requirements, particularly in the case of human research.

 5.7 Ensuring that University policies and procedures relating to research data and materials are disseminated to all researchers and research students.

-5.8 Ensuring physical data is stored in accordance with the USC Records Management - Governing Policy.
+5.8 Ensuring physical data is stored in accordance with the Information Management Framework - Governing Policy and related procedures.

 5.9 Authorising the destruction of research data and materials and related records on the recommendation of the researcher or research student supervisor.

 6. Electronic data

 6.1 Wherever possible research data and materials and related records should be stored on the University’s network or other allocated research data storage location.
 USC Information Technology Services or delegated Faculty staff can set up and grant access to each researcher requiring access to the storage location.
 Standard practice should be to store all data on the local server.
 Working files may be stored on an individual's computer hard drive, USB drive or personal laptop but particular care must be taken to ensure that portable devices are not lost and they must be backed up on the server frequently (daily if possible but at least every 48-72 hours).
 Files within the folder should be clearly named so that Researchers/Supervisors and appropriate delegated officers can find relevant documents, spreadsheets, analysis and other data.